Blue Cash Preferred® Credit Card from American Express Review

-Beyond that, the card pays 3% cash back at U.S. gas stations, transit purchases, and 6% cash back on U.S. streaming subscriptions, along with 1% back on everything else so you save everywhere you go.
+Beyond that, the card pays 3% cash back at U.S. gas stations, transit purchases, and 6% cash back on select U.S. streaming subscriptions, along with 1% back on other eligible purchases.

 The also comes with the chance to earn all the travel, shopping and entertainment benefits that you’d expect with an American Express credit card.

 In this Blue Cash Preferred Card from American Express review, we'll compare rates, fees, and services to other credit cards.